BK01/fb_stats/README.md

 Repo and contents are built for training purposes only.

-Contents include JavaScript (d3), simulated statistics and reverse-gravity GitHub experiments.
+Contents include JavaScript (d3) and simulated statistics.

 Available @: https://bk01.github.io/stat-16-test/